Stanford Human Rights Center Fellowship

 During the course of the fellowship year, fellows will be expected to submit quarterly written reports to the Center, providing updates about the project’s progress.
 Fellows are expected to be in contact with the Center for support and advice throughout the year.

-Applicants should contact potential organizations early in order to assess project feasibility.
+Applicants should contact potential organizations - NGOs or supranational bodies - early in order to assess project feasibility.
 Project proposals should be as detailed as possible and include consideration of logistics and budget.
-Proof of the NGO’s interest and willingness to work closely with the applicant and devote institutional resources to the project, including via direct supervision of the fellow, is a crucial factor in a project’s success.
-Detailed confirmation of the NGO’s sponsorship is therefore a major factor in the application selection process.
+Proof of the NGO’s or the supranational human rights organization's interest and willingness to work closely with the applicant and devote institutional resources to the project, including via direct supervision of the fellow, is a crucial factor in a project’s success.
+Detailed confirmation of the organization's sponsorship is therefore a major factor in the application selection process.

 Fellowship Selection Process